chmlee/ream-doc/content/overview/origin.md

 > Designing an niche toy for smart people is hard, but creating an easy-to-understand tool for commoners is even harder.

 This fundamentally changes how I view the future of REAM.
+Ease of use became the number one concern for the project.

 [1]: I don't know why I thought Jupyter Notebook uses Flask.
 It uses Tornado.